 How long do the permits last for?

 The permits are valid for a minimum of 12 months.
 Every resident is entitled to a yearly allocation, which are valid as stated on the permit.
 Permits cannot be used after the expiry date printed on them and cannot be refunded.

 What do I do if I move address?

-If you have moved address you should let the council know immediately and provide one proof of your new address.
+If you have moved address you should let the council know immediately.
+You'll need to provide us with proof of your new address.
 If you have valid permits we may be able to swap them for permits valid for your new parking zone.

 We do not issue refunds for visitor permit unless you are moving outside of the Controlled Parking Zone and the permits are still valid.
 This means only if you are moving to an area that does not have permit bays.

 I have expired permits, what do I do?